Financial-Times/notifications-push/README.md

 [![CircleCI](https://circleci.com/gh/Financial-Times/notifications-push.svg?style=svg)](https://circleci.com/gh/Financial-Times/notifications-push) [![Go Report Card](https://goreportcard.com/badge/github.com/Financial-Times/notifications-push)](https://goreportcard.com/report/github.com/Financial-Times/notifications-push) [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/notifications-push/badge.svg)](https://coveralls.io/github/Financial-Times/notifications-push)

 Notifications-push is a microservice that provides push notifications of publications or changes of articles and lists of content.
-The microservice consumes a specific Apache Kafka topic group, then it pushes a notification for each article or list available in the consumed Kafka messages.
+The microservice consumes a specific Kafka (MSK) topic group, then it pushes a notification depending on the subscription type of the user.

 How to Build & Run the binary
 -----------------------------